Frequently asked questions about the HFS backup services

 Why do I need to remove the software - is deregistering not enough?

-- There is a licensing implication: The software licences are arranged for Oxford University members, and so the licence that you use is linked with your association with the university.
-When you leave, the license is no longer valid.
+There is a licensing implication: The software licences are arranged for Oxford University members, and so the licence that you use is linked with your association with the university.
+When you leave, the licence is no longer valid.

 My node was deleted, so I have re-registered but Spectrum Protect is not working

-The reason for this is because the original deleted node was probably registered to a different server than the newly registered account.
+The original deleted node was probably registered to a different server than the newly registered account.
 To resolve this, follow the instructions on removing and reinstalling the backup client software.

 Further Explanation: In order to spread the load of new registrations, the HFS team change the server on which new nodes are registered.
 One user may therefore have accounts spread over several different HFS servers.
 If a user de-registers an old account from, say, OX_HFS_P11, and re-registers, then the new account may come out on, say, OX_HFS_P22.
 When he/she tries to install, the backup client software installer will pick up on all the old settings it finds in dsm.sys/dsm.opt and will try to contact only OX_HFS_P11.
 But, that account has been deleted/de-registered on the OX_HFS_P11 server and so the installer finds no account there.
 So the OX_HFS_P22 account will be ignored by the installer and the user can’t run backup client software.